scikit-hep/pyhf/docs/faq.rst

 Matthew joined him on the project to begin development and by April 2018 Giordon Stark had learned about the project and began making contributions, quickly becoming `the third core developer <https://twitter.com/KyleCranmer/status/1052186117452259328>`_.
+The first physics paper to use ``pyhf`` followed closely in October 2018 :cite:`faq-Heinrich:2018nip`, making Lukas and Holger's original conversations a reality.
 ``pyhf`` was founded on the ideas of open contributions and community software and continues in that mission today as a `Scikit-HEP project <https://scikit-hep.org/>`_, with an open invitation for community contributions and new developers.